Published by: Ingrid King. Last Updated on: October 23, 2022 by Crystal Uys

 Over the past few years working with clients and providing public demonstrations and seminars focusing on holistic nutrition for our furry companions, I have discovered that many people are curious about making homemade food for their cats (cooked or raw).
 However, they are frustrated and confused by conflicting information from a variety of sources.

-Here are some common misconceptions about making food for cats:
+Common misconceptions about making food for cats debunked:

 It actually takes less time than driving to the pet food supply store and back – usually less than a half hour for four days worth of food.
 Of course, if you have more than two cats, it can take a little bit longer (but not much).
 Some people prefer making food in bulk (freezing in four day portions) and others prefer making fresh food daily.
 Personally, I am happy making food once every four days.
 Cooking time can be greatly reduced by using frozen organic vegetables or steaming extra veggies when preparing foods for you or the human members of your family.